OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-14.md

 The heart knows its own bitterness, and no stranger shares its joy.

 ## Proverbs 14:11
-The house of the wicked will be destroyed, but the tent of the upright will thrive.
+The dwelling of the wicked will be brought down, but the abode of the upright will flourish.

 ## Proverbs 14:12
 There is a way that seems right to a person, but in the end, it leads to death.

 ## Proverbs 14:13
-Even in laughter, the heart may ache, and the end of joy may be grief.
+Even when laughing, the heart may be in pain, and the conclusion of joy may be sorrow.

 ## Proverbs 14:14
 The faithless will be filled with their own ways, but a good person will be satisfied with theirs.